MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr-received-send-emails-microsoft365-groups.md

 ## Cause

 The aggregate group mailbox is an arbitration mailbox.
-It was used to temporarily store emails sent to Microsoft 365 Groups to support a search-related feature.
-The feature is now deprecated and the aggregate group mailbox is no longer used.
+It was used to temporarily store messages that are sent to Microsoft 365 Groups to support a search-related feature.
+That feature is now deprecated, and the aggregate group mailbox is no longer used.
 This arbitration mailbox will be removed from all Microsoft 365 tenants in the future.

-This arbitration mailbox has a retention policy associated.
-The policy purges all email messages from the mailbox periodically.
-However, a heavy mail flow to a Microsoft 365 group may fill up the mailbox before the policy takes effect and purge the content.
+The arbitration mailbox has an associated retention policy.
+The policy periodically purges all email messages from the mailbox.
+However, a heavy mail flow to a Microsoft 365 group might fill up the mailbox before the policy takes effect and purges the content.

 ## Status